How Do You Find The Energy To Market Your Course Online After Draining Yourself Just Creating It? Quick Ways To Get The Word Around And Get Sign-Ups

 At Solohacks Academy, we are constantly on the lookout for marketing ideas that will give us more bang for the buck, and more results for energy spent.
 So here are our ideas for solopreneur course marketers that you too can try out, to get a faster cache of customers.

-1. Create a great landing page for your course: see that it has all the ingredients needed for clinching sales
+1. Create a great landing page for your course, with sale-clinching ingredients

 Before you begin to promote your course, don’t you need a page where people must land on your site, from where they can buy the course?
 All promotion is of zero-value, if the ultimate sales page on your site is a dud.
 So let’s focus on what a landing page is, and what ingredients it should contain to be able to sell your course effectively and fast.